 P6 pupils will be taught field techniques to catch and observe a variety of aquatic plants (floating, fully submerged and partially submerged) and animals which make up the pond community.
 In the process, they will learn about relationships between organisms (e.g. food web) in the pond ecosystem which is teeming with life forms, from microscopic algae to pond skaters and even the occasional water monitor!

-This programme, organised by the Science & ICT department, aims to enhance P6 pupils’ knowledge on the topic of Adaptation.
-They will go to the Zoo for a guided trail to discover interesting animal adaptive features and appreciate that animals change their behaviour to enhance their chances of survival.
-Pupils will have a chance to analyse how a given animal adapt to its environment with its physical forms and structure.
-Through the use of iPads and collaborative learning, we hope that pupils will gain a better understanding of the topic.
+The learning journey aims to enhance P6 pupils’ knowledge on the topic of Biodiversity and Animal Adaptation.
+At the museum, they will go on a guided tour where they will discover interesting animal adaptive features that help to enhance their chances of survival.
+It also helps to further enriched their knowledge of how specimens are preserved.
+Through hands-on activities and collaborative learning, we hope that pupils will gain a better understanding of the topic.